mich561d/plainJpaTemplate/README.md

 - Open the project in NetBeans and run the file `utils.Tester`
 - Verify that this created the Single table in your database

+### Use the project with your own Entity Classes
+Delete the Car class, and just follow the few instructions given in the code

 **Now your project is ready for you to do great stuff :smiley:**

 Read this [document](https://docs.google.com/document/d/1qHd1Nfo5sq_Wp9ink2D8tPow2e9uKxGbvkzu0L9vXKM/edit?usp=sharing), and strategy-1 for information about ways to include more than one persistence-unit and/or persistence.xml file, as reference for how this start-project was designed.